neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/CustomEditors.rst

   require('./manifest');

-In `manifest.js` we use the `manifest` API to get access to globalRegistry, then we get the `editors` registry out of it and register our custom editor into it:
+In `manifest.js` we use the `manifest` API to get access to the globalRegistry, then we get the `editors` registry out of it and register our custom editor into it:

 .. code-block:: javascript